Veronika Voss: Plot

 In 1955 Munich, Veronika Voss is a neurotic, faded UFA film star who is said to have slept with Joseph Goebbels but is now struggling to get roles.
-While riding the U-Bahn, she meets a sports reporter named Robert Krohn and is impressed that he does not know who she is.
+While riding the U-Bahn, she meets sports reporter Robert Krohn and is intrigued that he does not know who she is.
 The two have lunch together, and Veronika is recognized in a jewelry shop by two older women who ask for her autograph, and comment on the death of Veronika's husband during World War II.

-Veronika and Robert soon begin a love affair, even though Robert already lives with his girlfriend Henriette, who nevertheless realizes that Veronika has an irresistible allure.
+Veronika and Robert begin a love affair, even though Robert already lives with his girlfriend Henriette, who nevertheless realizes that Veronika has an irresistible allure.
 When Veronika arrives at their apartment asking to spend the night with Robert at her large house outside of the city, Henriette passively allows Robert to go with her.
 During their rendezvous, Veronika awakens in a manic and confused state, which startles Robert.

-Veronika's behavior clearly becomes erratic and increasingly desperate, and her faltering career sends her into a further downward spiral, as she finds herself being passed over for roles which are given to younger actresses.
-Robert decides to write a story about aging movie stars that were once popular and now unnoticed, using Veronika as a case study.
+Veronika's behavior becomes erratic and increasingly desperate, and her faltering career sends her into a downward spiral, as she finds herself being passed over for roles which are given to younger actresses.
+Robert decides to write a story about aging movie stars that were once popular and now go unnoticed, using Veronika as a case study.
 As Robert delves into her life he discovers that she is essentially a captive to a corrupt neurologist named Dr. Marianne Katz.
 Dr. Katz keeps Veronika addicted to morphine and uses her power to give or deny drugs as a means to bleed the actress of her wealth.

 To verify his suspicions, Robert has Henriette approach Dr. Katz and pretend to be a rich woman in need of psychiatric care.
-Dr. Katz writes Henriette a prescription for an opiate but afterward witnesses her making a phone call in the street outside the office.
-Dr. Katz then has Henriette killed and with Veronika's help covers up the crime when Robert arrives with the police.
+Dr. Katz writes Henriette a prescription for an opiate but immediately afterwards sees her making a call from a phone booth across the street.
+Dr. Katz has Henriette killed and with Veronika's help covers up the crime when Robert arrives with the police.

 The film ends tragically as Dr. Katz and her cohorts have Veronika sign over all that she owns and leave her with a fatal dose of pills.
 After Veronika's death, Robert observes the villains celebrating their victory and is unable to do a thing.